yugabyte/yugabyte-db/docs/content/latest/manage/enterprise-edition/node-actions.md

 Removed | The node does not have any more data and the server processes have been stopped.
 It is not participating in the universe.
 Decommissioned | The underlying instance has been released to the IaaS.
 This can happen only after a node is removed or processes stopped.
 Provisioned | During universe (or cluster) creation, this indicates the instance is being setup with the required OS packages (for ex. ntp, chronyd).
-Software Installed | During universe (or cluster) creation, this indicates Yugabyte software is being deployed on this node.
+Software Installed | During universe (or cluster) creation, this indicates YugabyteDB software is being deployed on this node.
 Upgrade Software | The software version is being updated on this node and the master/tserver processes will be restarted.
 Upgrade GFlags | A server (master or tserver) process config file is being updated and the corresponding server will be restarted.
 Unreachable | YugaWare is not able to get information from the node_exporter process on that node.